LakshyaRajoria/madeathome/README.md

 Made @ Home is a web app that will allow users to pick the cuisine they would like to order food in, but the twist is that rather than it being prepared at a restaurant, ghost kitchen or some other commoditized location, it will be prepared by home-cooks!
 Find the delicacies you can only get at your home away from home.
 Select from a wide array of homecooks that specialize in that flavor you love but can’t find in restaurant.

-Tjhe web app will incorporate review system for the homecooks, optionality for customers to describe exactly the recipes they would like made by homecooks and give homecooks a platform to grow others’ appreciation of their skills in a cost-effective manner!
+The web app will incorporate review system for the homecooks, optionality for customers to describe exactly the recipes they would like made by homecooks and give homecooks a platform to grow others’ appreciation of their skills in a cost-effective manner!

 ## Data Model

 (__TODO__: a description of your application's data and their relationships to each other)

-The application will store Users, Cart and Menu
+The application will store Users, Orders, Menus and Shops

 (__TODO__: sample documents)